-The Group regularly reviews the results of materiality assessment, to more truly reflect the environmental and social issues of interest to stakeholders.
-Based on the results of materiality analysis in the previous years, the Group would review the priority of ESG issues by benchmarking the sustainability reporting standards.
+The Group carries out materiality assessment on an annual basis, to more truly reflect the environmental and social issues arisen from the latest interests to stakeholders.
+Based on the results of materiality analysis in the previous years, the Group reviews the priority of ESG issues by benchmarking the sustainability reporting standards.
 The specific process is as follows: